 A graph is ubiquitous in modelling real-word data that captures the relationship of information.
 With the rapid development of information technology, we are nowadays facing large graph data with billions of nodes and edges where the traditional algorithms and techniques are inefficient in processing these large graph data.

-In this project, our aim is to design efficient algorithms and techniques to speed up and scale large graph analytics, such as finding dense subgraphs, computing shortest paths and identifying communities.
+Our aim is to design efficient algorithms and techniques to speed up and scale large graph analytics, such as finding dense subgraphs, computing shortest paths and identifying communities.